Camping

 What to expect

-Your first night away as a Beaver will probably look a lot different to your adventures away from home as an Explorer Scout, but the skills these experiences have in common will always be greater than the ways they change.
+Your first night away as a Squirrel will probably look a lot different to your adventures away from home as an Explorer Scout, but the skills these experiences have in common will always be greater than the ways they change.

 Nights away from home let young people build skills that set them up for the rest of their lives.
 Doing your own thing starts when you pack your own bag – and thinking on your feet starts when you get by without the things you’ve forgotten.
 Camping also helps everyone become a stronger team, as they work together to make sure everyone’s got a hot meal to fill their tummy and a comfy place to rest their head.
 Camping isn’t always easy, but the key is getting back up and trying again.
 At the end of the day, when you’ve put a tent up despite the wind and lit a fire despite the rain, you’ll go to bed with a warm glow inside, despite the cold.